gprMax/gprMax/docs/source/accelerators.rst

 .. note::

-    If you want to select a specific GPU card on your system, you can specify an integer after the ``-gpu`` flag.
+    * If you want to select a specific GPU card on your system, you can specify an integer after the ``-gpu`` flag.
 The integer should be the NVIDIA CUDA device ID for a specific GPU card.
 If it is not specified it defaults to device ID 0.
+    * You can use the ``get_host_spec.py`` module (in ``toolboxes/Utilities``) to help you understand what hardware (CPU/GPU) you have and how gprMax can use it.

 OpenCL